acemod/ACE3/wiki/feature/medical-system.md

 - A unit in the revive state will be unconscious and will stay unconscious until it is either woken up or the revive timer runs out.
 - A unit in the revive state can't die from any source of damage, only the timer ending can kill it.
+- Each successful CPR (full bar) will increase the time the unit can stay in the revive state before dying.
 - To wake up a patient treat all of his wounds, make sure he isn't in pain and then use epinephrine.
 - Each successful revive removes a life from the unit, once the lives run out the next time the unit will take fatal damage it will not enter the revive state and will die.